SystemFw/blog/content/staging/oop-data-oriented.md

 expand the ceiling of our skill when we don't fully grasp the problem/solution space, and it also adapts gracefully if the problem space changes.
-However, if we do understand that space, tearing the abstraction apart reveals hidden details that lead to a more optimal solution, albeit one that's more set in stone.
+However, if we do understand that space, tearing the abstraction apart reveals hidden details that can lead us to a more optimal solution, albeit one that's more set in stone.

 I would argue that a greater appreciation of these tradeoffs is as big a payoff from our journey than the code improvement that we got.